pingcap/docs-tidb-operator/en/backup-restore-overview.md

 The `backupSchedule` configuration consists of two parts.
 One is the unique configuration of `backupSchedule`, and the other is `backupTemplate`. `backupTemplate` specifies the configuration related to the cluster and remote storage, which is the same as the `spec` configuration of [the `Backup` CR](#backup-cr-fields).

-The following are the unique configuration items of `backupSchedule`:
+The unique configuration items of `backupSchedule` are as follows:

 * `.spec.maxBackups`: A backup retention policy, which determines the maximum number of backup files to be retained.
 When the number of backup files exceeds this value, the outdated backup file will be deleted.
 If you set this field to `0`, all backup items are retained.
 * `.spec.maxReservedTime`: A backup retention policy based on time.
 For example, if you set the value of this field to `24h`, only backup files within the recent 24 hours are retained.
 All backup files older than this value are deleted.
 For the time format, refer to [`func ParseDuration`](https://golang.org/pkg/time/#ParseDuration).
 If you have set `.spec.maxBackups` and `.spec.maxReservedTime` at the same time, the latter takes effect.